esciencecenter-digital-skills/research-software-support/modules/documentation/slides_documentation.md

 <!-- .element: class="fragment" data-fragment-index="2" -->
 - **Deployment documentation**
 <!-- .element: class="fragment" data-fragment-index="3" -->
-  - How to maintain the software?
-How to set up a webapp?
+  - How to install the software?
+What hardware and other software is needed?
 <!-- .element: class="fragment" data-fragment-index="3" -->

 ===